 Copper Valley Electric Association, Inc. (CVEA or Licensee) is the licensee, owner, and operator of the 12-megawatt Solomon Gulch Hydroelectric Project (Project), Federal Energy Regulatory Commission (FERC) No. 2742-039.
-The Project is located on Solomon Gulch Creek near Valdez, Alaska.
+The Project is located on Solomon Gulch Lake near Valdez, Alaska.
 The existing FERC license for the Project expires on May 31, 2028.

-On April 28, 2023, CVEA filed a Notice of Intent to File a License Application and the Pre-Application Document along with request with FERC to use the Traditional Licensing Process (TLP) for relicensing the Project.
+On April 28, 2023, CVEA filed a filed a Notice of Intent to File a License Application and the Pre-Application Document along with request with FERC to use the Traditional Licensing Process (TLP).
 On June 23, 2023, FERC granted approval for CVEA to use the TLP.
-Since this approval, CVEA worked with stakeholders to develop a Final Study Plan (FSP) and conducted the seven studies described therein in summer 2024.
+Since this approval, CVEA has worked with stakeholders to develop a Final Study Plan (FSP) and has now completed the seven studies described therein.